creack/pty/README.md

 # pty

-Pty is a Go package for using unix pseudo-terminals.
+Pty is a Go package for using unix pseudo-terminals and windows ConPty.

 ## Install